-Authority: The Washington State Building Code Council adopted the 1994 Washington State Energy Code pursuant to RCW 19.27A.020.
-This code provides minimum level of energy efficiency, but allows flexibility in building design, construction and heating equipment efficiencies.
+Authority: The Washington State Energy Code (Chapter 51-11 WAC) is adopted by the Washington State Building Code Council pursuant to Chapter 19.27A.020.
+This code provides a minimum level of energy efficiency, but allows flexibility in building design, construction and heating equipment efficiencies.
 The design of this code allows space heating equipment efficiencies to offset or substitute for building envelope thermal performance.

-Code Precedence: The 1994 Washington State Energy Code (WSEC) amends the 1991 WSEC Second Edition, Chapter 51-11 WAC as published in the Washington State Administrative Code.
+The 1997 Washington State Energy Code (WSEC) amends the 1994 WSEC Second Edition, Chapter 51-11 WAC, as published in the Washington State Administrative Code.